 Pick your favorite cultural non-profit and donate, then match your donation to the Cultural Trust — https://culturaltrust.org/

-Our grant cycle for 2019 grants is now closed.
+The grant cycle for 2019 grants is now closed

-We will announce our successful grant projects here during December after we have reviewed.
-For those of you submitting – thank you for continuing to promote the arts and culture in Josephine County.
+After we have reviewed the grant proposals, we’ll announce the awarded grant projects in December 2018 on this website.
+For all of you who submitted a proposal, thank you for continuing to promote the arts and culture in Josephine County!

 Another completed project by the Illinois River Valley Arts Council